Stocks drop, send Wall Street to its worst week of the year - KESQ

 It’s currently in a range of 4.50% to 4.75%, and it was at virtually zero a year ago.

-High rates and inflation increase the risk of a recession down the line, even if the most important part of the economy has been resilient.
+Higher rates increase the risk of a recession down the line, even if the most important part of the economy has been resilient.

 “The consumer is hanging in there, but the consensus seems to be there’s a lot of trading down” by shoppers to less-expensive items, Mayfield said.
 “If you’re looking out a year and banking on the consumer sector to hang in there, every extra month it becomes a dicier proposition.”